HavahGerhardt/RecoShop/README.md

 <p align="center">
 <img src="https://github.com/HavahGerhardt/RecoShop/blob/master/app/src/main/res/drawable/reco_main_icon.png" width="250">
 </p>
-An android app which gathers products' recommendations.
+An android app that gathers products recommendations.

-RecoShop is the opposite of the online marketplaces: a user searches for product's recommendation, and then goes shopping.
+RecoShop is the opposite of the online marketplaces: a user searches for product recommendation, and then goes shopping.

 ## User Guide